jdimonte/Flix/README.md

 - [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented:
+- [ ] User can tap a poster in the collection view to see a detail screen of that movie

 The following **additional** features are implemented: